Sustainability | SocietySustainable Procurement

 - Survey items for chemical substances are based on the “TDK Green Procurement Standards.”

-In order to promote green procurement aimed at the priority purchase of products that contribute to reducing the environmental load and fulfill social responsibility, TDK established the TDK Green Procurement Standards in April 1999.
+In order to promote green procurement aimed at the priority purchase of products that contribute to reducing the environmental load and fulfill social responsibility, TDK has been implementing Green procurement, and each group company has been taking their own appropriate measures.
+In April 1999, TDK established the TDK Green Procurement Standards.
 These standards are revised as necessary to take account of laws and regulations in Japan and other countries, changes in social requirements, and other factors.
 They can be viewed on the TDK website.

 In April 2018 TDK issued version 9 of the TDK Green Procurement Standards and distributed copies to all suppliers.
 The main revisions involve reviews of modifications to laws and regulations related to the regulation of chemical substances, as well as our response to conflict minerals.
 The survey format was also brought into line with chemSHERPA,* a new tool that facilitates sharing information on chemical substances in products being developed by the Ministry of Economy, Trade and Industry.

 TDK’s procurement master provides links to data consistent with TDK’s green procurement standards, firmly controls the content of prohibited substances and chemical substances requiring content management, and discloses and provides information as necessary.

 - A scheme for communicating information on chemical substances contained in products that can be used throughout a supply chain.

 In unforeseen circumstances, such as the outbreak of a large-scale natural disaster, TDK, as a member of the supply chain, has a duty to share social responsibility with suppliers and meet demands so as to ensure the stable supply of products required by customers.
 Recognizing that the securing of stable supplies is an important responsibility, TDK addresses this issue in three main ways:

 - Advance collection and arrangement of information to use in an emergency